hm14/LeetCode-Problems/README.md

 # LeetCode-Problems

-Practiec and Solutions for different LeetCode Problems.
+Practice and Solutions for different LeetCode Problems.